![]() |

 Compare loyalty benefits with new policies.

-Verify claim settlement reputation of the new insurer.
+Verify the claim settlement reputation of the new insurer.

 Choosing only the cheapest plan without checking coverage.